Bryukh/checkio-articles/digits-doublets.md

 checkio=lambda l:f(l,[l[0]],{l[0]})
 ```

 That's all folks.
-Bye fornow, I'll see you in our next review.
+Bye for now, I'll see you in our next review.

 _Valentin Bryukhanov aka Bryukh_